Gemini / AI Search / Singapore Guide

 Implement Structured Data and Core Web Vitals for Gemini Readability

 Technical SEO is the infrastructure layer that helps Gemini understand and trust your content.
-Without it, even excellent content may not be parsed correctly.
+Without it, even great content may not get parsed correctly.

 Step 6: Monitor Your Gemini Visibility

-Monitor your Gemini visibility by building a list of 20–50 target queries, testing them weekly, tracking results through Google Search Console and AI visibility tools, benchmarking against competitors, and iterating your strategy based on data — because Gemini’s answers are dynamic and can change daily.
+Monitor your Gemini visibility by building a list of 20–50 target queries and testing them weekly.
+Track results through Google Search Console and AI visibility tools, benchmark against competitors, and adjust your strategy based on the data.
+Gemini’s answers change constantly, sometimes daily.

 6